MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 ---
 layout: post
-title: Create Bautiful Maps with Python
+title: Create Beautiful Maps with Python
 date: 2020-01-22 16:46:20 +0300
 description: This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
 img:  /post1/teaser.jpg
 tags: [Python, Maps, Matplotlib, Visualization, Pandas, Geodata]
 ---

 This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
-So far, I have most often used `QGIS` or `R` for my mapping needs, but since I spend around 99% of my progrmaming time with Python, I was wondering, if there is a simple way to create good looking maps through Python.
-As a data source we use points of interest (POI) information about the city of Amsterdam, specifically we want to plot the restaurants and their spatial density on a map.
-We also use the a polygon-shape file of the city to remove any points that lie outside the city boarders.
+So far, I have most often used `QGIS` or `R` for my mapping needs, but since I spend around 99% of my programming time with Python, I was wondering if there is a simple way to create good looking maps through Python.
+As a data source, we use points of interest (POI) information about the city of Amsterdam.
+Specifically, we want to plot the restaurants and their spatial density on a map.
+We also use a polygon-shape file of the city to remove any points that lie outside the city borders.
 The results of this tutorial should look like the following images:

 ![Two example maps from this tutorial.](../assets/img/post1/merged_results.jpg)

 ## Installation

-This tutorial requires the installation of multiple packages, a few of them are not installable for Windows under `PyPI`.
+This tutorial requires the installation of multiple packages; a few of them are not installable for Windows under `PyPI`.
 You can start by cloning the GitHub repo for this tutorial:

 {% highlight bash %}
 git clone https://github.com/InformationSystemsFreiburg/map_creation_amsterdam_python
 {% endhighlight %}

-The following packages have to be installed as wheels and are contained in the `package_wheels_windows` folder:
+The following packages you need to install as wheels.
+You find them in the `package_wheels_windows` folder:

 {% highlight bash %}
 FionaGDAL